 MICR Code stands for Magnetic Ink Character Recognition.
 This can be discovered in all the upper white line checks known as the MICR band.
 This code can also be used for global operations.
 This is used to enhance transaction safety.

-A typical MICR code is as: 120249053 wherein the first 3 numbers serve to identify the city code, center three identify the bank code and the last digits its branch code.
+A typical MICR code is 120249053 wherein the first 3 numbers serve to identify the city code, the center three identify the bank code, and the last digits its branch code.
 120 City Code 249 Bank code 053 Branch Code.

 Search IFSC Codes

-ifsccodescript.com team is work for help search Ifsc Code easily with branch address, Bank Phone Number and all Bank Details.
+ifsccodescript.com team is working to help search Ifsc Code easily with branch address, Bank Phone Number, and all Bank Details.
 You can check updates about IFSC Code data on the Bharat Result website.

 - ➡️ IFSC code can be found on the cheque leaf and bank passbook of the Bank.

-- ➡️ All Banks and respective branch list of IFSC codes can be obtained from Reserve Bank of India’s official website.
+- ➡️ All Banks and respective branch lists of IFSC codes can be obtained from the Reserve Bank of India’s official website.

 - ➡️ If you have access to the internet (which you surely do, if you are asking this on ifsccodescript.com) simply find your IFSC code on Google just by entering your bank name and branch name.
 For example the IFSC code of “Axis bank, Kalyani Nagar branch, Pune” at ifsccodescript.com